xx299x/DrissionPagePlus/README.en.md

 Returns: dict

 ### text

 Returns the text inside the element.

 Returns: str

+### comments

+Returns the list of comments within the element

+Returns: list

 ### link

 Returns absolute href or src value of the element.

 Returns: str

 ### css_path